SilkRose/Pony/stories/fleetfall/fleetfall.md

 She giggled at her own joke.

-She refocused her thought as the thought of crashing into the ground wasn't appealing to her.
+She refocused her thought as the threat of crashing into the ground wasn't appealing to her.

 *Need to decide what I'm doing before I end up a pancake.*